-Editor’s Note: This guest post comes from the folks at EmpoweringParents.com, a wonderful community of parents, teachers, grandparents, mental health professionals and caretakers.
+Editor’s Note: This guest post on child behavior problems comes from the folks at EmpoweringParents.com, a wonderful community of parents, teachers, grandparents, mental health professionals and caretakers.
 The writer is one of the site’s contributing experts. — Susan

 By Debbie Pincus, MS, LMHC

 There’s no question about it: Working a full-time job and raising children is tough.
 What makes it even more challenging is handling angry, defiant and screaming kids after a long day in the office.
 It often leaves many moms feeling anxious, stressed and scared.
 Will their behavior keep getting worse?
 Is there anything that can help stop the chaos?
 And is it really possible to stop feeling triggered when your child pushes your buttons?

 I know what it’s like, because I’ve worked and raised three kids myself.
 There are times when you feel guilty and want to be a more effective and less reactive parent, but you don’t know how.
 We tend to react, explode and scream at our children because we’re tired and think it’s the only way to get them to listen and behave.
 If they are yelling, we yell louder and a power struggle occurs.
 We think that the only way to assert our parental authority is by raising our voice, but in reality all that does is give our power away.

 By letting our reaction depend on our children, we lose the chance to be an objective, calm parent.
 We send the message, “I am vulnerable and out of control, and I need you to help me feel better.”
 And when kids know their parent is vulnerable, it makes it easier for them to get what they want.
 It also can make them feel anxious and reactive, too.

 To get back in control and be a calm parent, here are some tips that will help you change the dynamic between you and your child.

 Accept that your child is an individual—and separate from you.